By JOHN SAKALA

 The SoCATT Africa region is aimed at improving the capacity of Parliaments to ensure the realisation of Africa’s development strategy through legislation.

-The Zambian delegation was also represented at the conference Kabwe Central Member of Parliament Tutwa Ngulube, Ms Pilila Jere of Lumezi, Mulobezi’s Alfred Mandumbwa and Hon.
+The Zambian delegation was also represented at the conference by Kabwe Central Member of Parliament Tutwa Ngulube, Ms Pilila Jere of Lumezi, Mulobezi’s Alfred Mandumbwa and Hon.
 Lazarous Chungu from Lupososhi.

 The Commonwealth Parliamentary Association is an international forum of over a 180 Parliaments and Legislatures drawn from Commonwealth countries working together to deepen and promote good governance.

-This is according to media statement made available to The Independent Observer First Secretary for Press and Public Relations at Zambian Embassy in Botswana Kasabo Kalusa.
+This is according to media statement made available to The Independent Observer by First Secretary for Press and Public Relations at Zambian Embassy in Botswana Kasabo Kalusa.